 How Heat Pumps Work

-At the core of a heat pump’s operation is the principle of heat transfer.
-Even when outdoor temperatures are cold, there is still heat energy present in the air, water, or ground.
+The principle of heat transfer is at the core of a heat pump’s operation.
+Even when outdoor temperatures are cold, heat energy is still present in the air, water, or ground.
 Heat pumps utilize this ambient heat by absorbing it through an outdoor unit containing refrigerant coils.
+Regular heat pump maintenance ensures the system’s longevity.

-- Heating Mode: During colder months, the heat pump extracts heat from the outside air (even in temperatures as low as -15°C or 5°F) using a refrigerant.
+- Heating Mode: During colder months, using a refrigerant, the heat pump extracts heat from the outside air (even in temperatures as low as -15°C or 5°F).
 The refrigerant absorbs the heat energy and is then compressed, which increases its temperature.
-This heated refrigerant is circulated through indoor coils, where it releases its heat into the indoor space via a fan system.
+This heated refrigerant is circulated through indoor coils, releasing heat into the indoor space via a fan system.

-- Cooling Mode: In warmer months, the heat pump operates in reverse to cool indoor spaces.
-It absorbs heat from inside the building and releases it outside, acting like an air conditioner.
+- Cooling Mode: The heat pump reverses to cool indoor spaces in warmer months.
+It absorbs heat inside the building and releases it outside, acting like an air conditioner.
 This process is achieved by reversing the direction of refrigerant flow using a reversing valve, allowing the system to expel heat from the indoor air to the outdoors.

 Types of Heat Pumps